jdabtieu/competitive-programming/DMOJ CTF/ectf20p19/src/ectf20p19-long.md

 The -e tells bash we are inserting hex values (\x{your hex here}) which you can see as \xaa\x48....
 Then, we redirect the output of this command to a file called input.

-Going back to the original window iwth gdb, I'm now going to run `(gdb) r < input` which tells it to run the program, using the file `input` as input.
+Going back to the original window with gdb, I'm now going to run `(gdb) r < input` which tells it to run the program, using the file `input` as input.
 If gdb prompts you to start it from the beginning, type in y.

 Now that it's reached the breakpoint, let's check the value of the return address, using `(gdb) x/16xw $rbp`
 ```